Developer Standalone module Setup

 Installation

-To do this, activate your python environment and write in command prompt / terminal:
+Activate your virtual environment (if you have one) and write in command prompt / terminal:

 python -m pip install -e klayout_package/python

 The previous command installs only the packages which are always required when using KQC.
-Other packages may be required for specific purposes, and these can be installed by using instead a command like:
+Other packages may be required for specific purposes, see Dependency extensions.
+A command that installs every dependency is:

 You can choose for which purposes you want to install the requirements by modifying the text in the square brackets.
 Note that there should not be any spaces within the brackets.